JosieMCantu/code-challenges/README.md

 ### Setup

 Each days problems are in a branch.
-You will do your work on `master`
+You will do your work on `master`:

 1. Start by running `git fetch upstream` to make sure you have the latest branches
 1. Make sure you are on `master` (type `git branch` to check)